AI Workshop: learn to build apps with AI →

 Python Basics: How to check the current Python version

-You can check the version of Python that is running a program, at runtime.
+You can check the version of Python that is running when you execute a script.

 First you need to import the sys module from the standard library: